Moral Values for Students: A Necessary Part of the Curriculum

 In most cases, if you love someone, he or she will love you back in return.
 This, however, is not the real meaning of love.
 Love should be unconditional.
 With more love in the world, kindness will follow and replace cruelty.

-Students must be taught that dishonesty and cheating is wrong, and will get you nowhere in the future.
+Students must be taught that dishonesty and cheating are wrong, and will get you nowhere in the future.
 As a student, one is only hurting himself or herself by cheating, because this action will eventually catch up to you in the end with bad consequences.

 3. Hard Work:

 When I was young, I learned that success was one percent inspiration and 99 percent perspiration.
-Nowadays, so many students want to cheat and cut corners in their studies because they are lazy and don't place any value on hard word.
+Nowadays, so many students want to cheat and cut corners in their studies because they are lazy and don't place any value on hard work.
 This thinking must definitely change.

 4. Respect For Others:

-Unfortunately, in our highly competitive dog eat dog society, many people will trod on others to get ahead in life.
+Unfortunately, in our highly competitive dog eat dog society, many people will tread on others to get ahead in life.
 Respect for others should include respecting different religions, races, sexes, ideas, and life styles.